Analytical solution for nonadiabatic quantum annealing to arbitrary Ising spin Hamiltonian: Results

 The modern attempts to develop QA hardware are largely based on a heuristic assumption that at moderate QA rates we can obtain considerable reduction of computational error rate even when the true ground state cannot be found.
-This effect would correspond to fast suppression of the average number of excitations, which for ${\cal N} \gg 1$ is given by
+The needed intuition for this regime can be gained from physics using the similarity of the complex Ising Hamiltonians with spin glass systems that correspond to randomly chosen couplings between spins \cite{anderson}.
+The glass phase appears at low temperatures and corresponds to logarithmically slow relaxation of standard measurable characteristics \cite{dotsenko-rev}.
+Indeed, classical annealing simulations of spin glasses generally show a logarithmic residual energy dependence on time $T$ of the temperature decay from a finite value to zero \cite{Geman1984-rq,Morita2006-ai}:

+where $\beta=O(1)$ is a constant.
+The transition to the glass phase is also expected for QA but the scaling of the residual energy with QA time is not clear.
+On one hand, quantum tunneling is more efficient than thermal fluctuations when overcoming spikes of a potential barrier.
+On the other hand, such barrier spikes can be bypassed in the multidimensional phase space of many qubits, whereas stochastic fluctuations are more efficient for transiting over shallow but broad potential barriers.
+Moreover, disordered quantum systems show purely quantum effects, such as many-body localization, that resist propagation of information inside a system.
+An example of this behavior is found in gamma-magnets \cite{PhysRevB.100.224304} -- the models of arbitrarily many interacting spins that resist flipping even a single spin in response to arbitrarily strong and fast magnetic fields.
+Thus, there are arguments both in favor and against QA in comparison with classical annealing performance.

+Early numerical studies found that QA leads to an inverse power of the logarithmic decay (\ref{log-relax1}) as well, where $T$ is the time of the QA protocol, but with a larger power $\beta$, and hence outperforms classical annealing \cite{QA-pl1,Martonak2002-wz}.
+However, later studies \cite{QA-pl2} claimed that this behavior might be a numerical artifact caused by time discretization, and the improvement of QA reduces only to a small finite off-set in the time-continuum limit.
+If the system passes into a glassy phase, there are analytical arguments showing that QA has no advantage over classical annealing at all \cite{QA-pl3}.
+In any case, if slow energy relaxation (\ref{log-relax1}) describes QA of spin glasses in the pseudo-adiabatic regime generally, the heuristic QA method looks impractical for computations, apart from niche applications that avoid the spin glass behavior.